What Is Epazote?

 Epazote has been used for generations in traditional cooking

-It is also known as wormseed, pigweed, Jesuit Tea, Mexican tea, and Paico.
-Epazote is a perennial herb growing up to four feet high (2).
-Both the leaves and stems can be eaten.
+Also known by names like wormseed, pigweed, Jesuit Tea, Mexican tea, and Paico, epazote is a hardy perennial herb that can grow up to four feet tall.
+Both the leaves and stems are edible, making it a versatile addition to various dishes.

 Does Epazote Reduce Gas?

-It is commonly used to decrease gas resulting from eating beans
+It is used to decrease gas resulting from eating beans

 Other Potential Health Benefits Of Epazote